 What city would you like to live in?
-Using the searching system below, you can search schools based on your preferences, such as field of study or location of the school.
+Using the search system below, you can search for schools based on your preferences, such as the field of study or location of the school.

 You can search for degree programs taught in English using the system below.

 The English scores required for admission to graduate programs taught in English are 75-80 for the TOEFL iBT and 6 for IELTS.

-Creating Your Research Proposal, Finding a Thesis Advisor, Application, Entrance Examination
+Research Proposal Preparation, Finding a Thesis Advisor, Applications, and Entrance Examinations